bolek42/bolek42.github.io/ctf/2017-GoogleCTF/inst_prof/README.md

 ```

 ## Leaking Stuff
-First of all we noticed, that the registers r14 and r15 are not altered between two iterations.
+First of all, we noticed, that the registers r14 and r15 are not altered between two iterations.
-This allows to preserve minimal state between two executions.
+This allows preserving minimal state between two executions.
 To leak registers, we stored the value to leak in r15 and extracted the value bit by bit.

 ```python